mmckegg/web-audio-school/lessons/3. Effects/12. Tremolo/lesson.md

 # Exercise

-> Add a global effect so that the audio output has a `'triangle'` shaped tremolo at a rate of `3` Hz.
+> Add a global effect so that the audio output has a `'sine'` shaped tremolo at a rate of `3` Hz.

 You can listen to how the audio is supposed to sound by clicking **Play Answer**.